MOVING OUT AT THE END OF THE FALL 2015 SEMESTER?

-Any student who fails to complete their check out by their deadline will be fined $100 per day, will be charged a minimum of $500 for their belongings to be removed from campus, and may be subject to conduct action.
+Any student who fails to complete their check-out by their deadline will be fined a minimum of $100 per day, will be charged a minimum of $500 for their belongings to be removed from campus, and may be subject to disciplinary action.

 To request an extension, please email email@example.com the following information no later than 1pm on Friday, April 29, 2016: